-In the entry field of the parameter name, there can be a button that allows to select a parameter from the list:
+In the entry field of the parameter identifier, there can be a button that allows to select a parameter from the list:

 This button appears if categories are specified in the Category filter.
 If there are instances of elements of these categories in the current document, then two lists will be available - the parameters of instances and the parameters of types.
 If there are no instances in the model, but there are types, then there will be only one list - with type parameters.